LimHyungTae/ERASOR/README.md

 ### Note: Setting appropriate parameters

 * As shown in `config`, depending on your own sensor configuration, parameters must be changed.
 In particular, `min_h` and `max_h`, and `th_bin_max_h` should be changed (note that `min_h` and `max_h`, and `th_bin_max_h` is w.r.t. your body frame of a query pcd file.)
-* If you use a low-channel LiDAR sensor such as Velodyne Puck-16, `max_r` and `num_rings` must be set as smaller values like `config/your_own_env.yaml` to guarantee the estimated normal vector for each bin is considered to be orthogonal to the ground.
+* If you use a low-channel LiDAR sensor such as Velodyne Puck-16, `max_r` and `num_rings` must be set as smaller values like `config/your_own_env_vel16.yaml` to guarantee the estimated normal vector for each bin is considered to be orthogonal to the ground.
-* If over-ground estimation occurs for each bin, then reduce the value of `gf_dist_thr`.
+* If too many points are considered as ground points for each bin, then reduce the value of `gf_dist_thr`.

 ## Citation